phpb-com/short-duid/README.md

 ```

 And then you should install application with `npm install --save` and start the server by `node index.js`.
 You can check the logs and also list the processes with `./node_modules/.bin/pm2 list`.
 Getting fresh id can be done by curl: `curl http://localhost:65000/duid/`.

+#### More examples
+For more examples please see  `examples` folder, which I plan to keep adding to.
+You are free to contribute more examples.

+### Projects using ShortDUID
+So far I know of none, if you are using it in your project and do not mind sharing this information, please drop me a note at <ian@phpb.com>, and I will add you to this list.

 ### Testing
 `npm install node-gyp -g && git clone https://github.com/phpb-com/short-duid.git && cd short-duid && npm install --save-dev` <br />